Best daily deals

 You can pair the Sony true wireless earbuds via NFC or the traditional Bluetooth pairing method.
 Either works perfectly fine.
 The earbuds operate via Bluetooth 5.0 and support a 10-meter wireless range.
 Generally speaking, connection strength is impressive, perhaps due to the new antenna placement within each housing.
 You can’t connect to more than one device simultaneously, though.

-The curious case of Bluetooth codec support is perplexing: AAC and SBC are supported but not Sony’s own LDAC nor any of the aptX codecs.
+The curious case of Bluetooth codec support is perplexing: AAC and SBC are supported, but neither is Sony’s own LDAC nor any of the aptX codecs.
 However, DSEE HX functionality upscales compressed audio files, somewhat explaining the omission.

 Editor’s note: Previously, DSEE HX functionality would not work when EQ settings were active.
 However, thanks to the latest update (Version 3.0.0.), you can now use DSEE HX and EQ simultaneously.